nextcloud/documentation/admin_manual/installation/linux_installation.rst

 * SLES 12
 * Ubuntu 12.04, 14.10

 Repositories for Fedora, openSUSE Tumbleweed and Ubuntu 15.04 were dropped.
-If you use Fedora, the CentOS 7 packages will most likely work (the owncloud-files one at least). openSUSE users similarly can rely on LEAP packages for Tumbleweed and Ubuntu 15.04 users can use 15.10 ones.
+If you use Fedora, install ``owncloud-files`` over your own LAMP stack. openSUSE users similarly can rely on LEAP packages for Tumbleweed, and Ubuntu 15.04 users can use the 15.10 packages.

 Follow the instructions on the download page to install ownCloud.
 Then run the Installation Wizard to complete your installation. (see